Logging Data in Python

 One final observation: notice how we're logging a whole batch of points and colors all at once here.
 Batches of data are first-class citizens in Rerun and come with all sorts of performance benefits and dedicated features.
 You're looking at one of these dedicated features right now in fact: notice how we're only logging a single radius for all these points, yet somehow it applies to all of them.

 A lot is happening in these two simple function calls.
 Good news is: once you've digested all of the above, logging any other Component will simply be more of the same.
-In fact, let's log everything else in the scene right now.
+In fact, let's go ahead and log everything else in the scene now.

 We can represent the scaffolding using a batch of 3D line segments: